 Explore your options

-Mechanics, automotive engineers and auto electricians are needed all over the country to service an industry that is growing all the time.
-Study automotive enginnering and you’ll learn all about anti-lock braking systems, fuzzy logic, automatic transmissions, engine parameters, safety systems, climate control and in-car entertainment.
+Mechanics, automotive engineers, and auto electricians are needed all over the country to service an industry that is growing all the time.
+Study automotive engineering and you’ll learn all about anti-lock braking systems, fuzzy logic, automatic transmissions, engine parameters, safety systems, climate control and in-car entertainment.